munachisonwadike/RDT-TCPProtocol/rdt2.0/src/readme.txt

 received, it means all packets with lower sequence numbers have also been received.
 See table 3.2 for details of ack generation followed

+Since we only have one timer in the simplified version, and since we send acks cumulatively, we just need to shift the window base to the highest ack received and reset the timer to start as we send the packet at the base of the window